-Charity activities play an important role in forming a positive image of PKO Bank Polski SA as a socially sensitive institution.
+Charity activities play an important role in forming a positive image of PKO Bank Polski SA as an institution noticing the importance of corporate social responsibility.
 Apart from the image issues, participation in charity activities creates the possibility of contacts with opinion-setting circles and local authorities.